-- A. Actuarial factors are required in the administration of a Fund.
-Each Fund requires optional annuity factors in order to translate the formula benefits from a life annuity to other optional forms such as a joint and 50% survivor, a joint and 100% survivor, a joint and 50% survivor with bounce back, a joint and 50% survivor with bounce back, a level Social Security and a term certain and life.
-Factors are also required by those Funds that calculate an early retirement reduction on an actuarial equivalent basis basis or that transfer money at the time of retirement to a post retirement fund such as MPRIF or MERF Retirement Benefit Fund.
-With consolidating local relief associations, automatic survivor benefit coverage also will require actuarial factors. - B. Duties of the Actuary Retained by the Commission - (1) Actuarial factors adopted on or after July 1, 1987 must be reviewed by and receive a written recommendation from the Actuary retained by the Commission.
-If the Fund retains an approved actuary as an actuarial advisor, the actuarial factors must be developed as a proposal by that actuarial advisor.
+A. Actuarial factors are required in the administration of a Fund.
+Each Fund requires optional annuity factors in order to translate the formula benefits from a life annuity to other optional forms such as a joint and 50% survivor, a joint and 100% survivor, a joint and 50% survivor with bounce back, a joint and 100% survivor with bounce back, a level Social Security and a term certain and life.
+Factors are also required by those Funds that calculate an early retirement reduction on an actuarial equivalent basis.

+B. Duties of the Actuary Retained by the Commission

+- (1) Actuarial factors adopted on or after July 1, 1987 must be reviewed by and receive a written recommendation from the Actuary retained by the If the Fund retains an approved actuary as an actuarial Commission. advisor, the actuarial factors must be developed as a proposal by that actuarial advisor.
 If the Fund does not retain an approved actuary as an actuarial advisor, the actuarial factors must be developed by the Actuary retained by the Commission, with the cost of the development to be borne by the Fund.
 If the actuarial factors are developed by a Fund actuarial advisor, the recommendation from the Actuary retained by the Commission must be based on a review of the proposed actuarial factors.
-If the actuarial factors are developed by the Commission, no additional review by the Actuary retained by the Commission is required and the recommendation must be based on the developmental work on the proposed actuarial factors.
+If the actuarial factors are developed by the Actuary retained by the Commission, no additional review by the Actuary retained by the Commission is required and the recommendation must be based on the developmental work on the proposed actuarial factors. - (2) Whenever a fund wishes to adopt new factors or change existing factors, it must notify the Actuary retained by the Commission and the Executive Director of the Commission and supply the relevant information requested by the Actuary retained by the Commission.

-- (2) Whenever a fund wishes to adopt new factors or change existing factors, it must notify the Actuary retained by the Commission and the Executive Director of the Commission and supply the relevant information requested by the Actuary retained by the Commission. - (3) If the actuarial factors are developed by the actuarial advisor of the Fund, the written recommendation of the Actuary retained by the Commission must be based on the following criteria: - (a) The mortality table used in generating the factors is appropriate and is based on reasonable expectations of futurethe experience of the Fund.
+- (3) If the actuarial factors are developed by the actuarial advisor of the Fund, the written recommendation of the Actuary retained by the Commission must be based on the following criteria: - (a) The mortality table used in generating the factors is appropriate and is based on reasonable expectations of future experience of the Fund.
 This must be accomplished by relating the mortality table to the experience of the Fund disclosed in the most recent experience study or studies of the Fund and any other relevant information, which must be disclosed by the Actuary retained by the Commission. - (b) The mathematical formulas that are used for producing the factors must result in actuarial equivalence to single life annuities.
 This must be accomplished by independently deriving the mathematical formulas and comparing the independent results with the proposed formulas. - (c) The actual factors derived are based on the stated formula and assumptions.
 This must be accomplished by random testing of the factors. - (d) The procedures for applying the factors are clearly documented in writing and are deemed appropriate.
 In those cases where the procedures are computerized, sample illustrations verified by computer output will suffice.